jamescherti/minimal-emacs.d/README.md

 Building the *minimal-emacs.d* `init.el` and `early-init.el` was the result of **extensive research and testing** to fine-tune the best parameters and optimizations for an Emacs configuration. *(More information about the *minimal-emacs.d* features can be found here: [Features](#features).)*

-The minimal-emacs.d project includes two initialization files:
+The *minimal-emacs.d* project includes two initialization files:

-- `early-init.el`: An init file that is loaded by Emacs early in the startup process, before the Emacs graphical interface is initialized.
-Introduced in Emacs 27, it allows configuration of settings that affect startup performance and GUI elements that must be set before any packages are loaded.
+- `early-init.el`: Loaded early in the Emacs startup process, before the graphical interface is initialized.
+Introduced in Emacs 27, this file configures settings that influence startup performance and GUI behavior prior to package loading.

-- `init.el`: An init file that is loaded by Emacs after the graphical interface is initialized.
-It contains user customizations, such as setting variables, loading packages, configuring modes, and defining keybindings.
+- `init.el`: Loaded after the graphical interface is initialized.
+This file contains user customizations, including variable settings, package loading, mode configurations, and keybindings.

 ## Looking for the ideal starter kit to customize Emacs?
 You have found it.